 6. Artificial Intelligence

 AI has been disrupting the insurance space in the ways that insurers handle claims processing, underwriting, and even customer service.
 However, AI is also a valuable tool in the big data space of insurance operations, in that it acts as the central power hub, driving powerful automated tools like machine learning and predictive analytics that make digital insurance capabilities possible.
+AI and predictive analytics are also changing the way carriers process and handle claims.

 AI takes all of the data generated in today’s market – from online behaviors to telematics to historical data – and turns it into actionable insights.
 A recent IBM study outlined a big picture look at how AI will improve big data analytics in insurance, including: